Adubi War

 The Adubi War (known locally as Ogun Adubi or Egba Uprising) was a conflict in June and July 1918 in the British Colony and Protectorate of Nigeria ostensibly because of the imposition of colonial taxation.
 Direct taxes were introduced by the colonial government along with existing forced labour obligations and fees.
 On 7 June, the British arrested 70 Egba chiefs and issued an ultimatum that resisters should lay down their arms, pay the taxes and obey the local leadership.

 The War

-On 11 June, a party of soldiers, recently returned from East Africa, were brought in to help police the area and keep the peace.
+On 11 June, a party of soldiers, recently returned from East Africa, were brought in to help police in the area to keep the peace.
 On 13 June, Egba rebels pulled up railway lines at Agbesi and derailed a train.
-Other rebels demolished the train station at Wasinmi and murdered the British agent; the Oba Osile, the African leader of the north-eastern Egba district.
-Hostilities between the 30,000 rebels and colonial troops continued for about three weeks at Otite, Tappona, Mokoloki and Lalako but by 10 July, the rebellion had been put down and the leaders killed or arrested.
+Other rebels demolished the train station at Wasinmi and murdered the British agent; the Oba Osile, David Sokunbi Karunwi II, the African leader of the north-eastern Egba district.
+Hostilities between the 30,000 rebels and colonial troops continued for about three weeks at Otite, Tappona, Mokoloki and Lalako but by 10 July, the rebellion had been put down and the leaders were killed or arrested.